txawjteeb/Nyiakeng-Puachue-Hmong-Fonts/README.md

 ## Resources & Links
 You can learn more about the Script [here](http://skyknowledge.com/mong-ntaub3.htm).
-You can see the Unicode Script proposal [here] (http://www.unicode.org/L2/L2017/17002r3-n4780r3-nyiakeng-puachue-hmong.pdf).
+You can see the Unicode Script proposal [here](http://www.unicode.org/L2/L2017/17002r3-n4780r3-nyiakeng-puachue-hmong.pdf).
 You can also see the Unicode Status [here](http://scriptsource.org/cms/scripts/page.php?item_id=entry_detail&uid=f6vf3vzlls).

 You can learn more about United Christians Liberty Evangelical Church [here](http://uclemainoffice.com/).